akrafts-gpt/simple-static-site/calendar/index.md

 ---
-title: Planning Your City Adventure—An AI-Driven, Community-Powered Approach
+title: City Outing Calendar
 ---

-# Planning Your City Adventure—An AI-Driven, Community-Powered Approach
+# City Outing Calendar

 Welcome to the future of event planning!
 In a world of fragmented calendars and endless online feeds, our app brings everything together in one simple, user-friendly experience.
 We start with a calendar you’ll actually love, powered by community contributions and intelligent AI, all designed to get you **out** of your phone and **into** the real world.